Omikhleia/awesome-sile-books/README.md

 - **lovecraft/lovecraft.silm**: A selection of short stories by H. P. Lovecraft, in French.
 - **lsg/lsg.silm**: Bible Louis Segond 1910, in French.
+- **dragon-de-brume-5/dragon-de-brume-5.silm**: _On some stars, flowers & places in Middle-earth,_ published volume.
+See dedicated [README](dragon-de-brume-5/README.md).

 ## Or with a ready-to-go Docker image